You are here

 Typical Work

-Conducts local facility/unit inspections of safety practices and facilities compliance; conducts interviews with employees, supervisors and management personnel in order to identify unsafe practices, establish strategy for suitable corrective measures to manage the risk of accident and injury losses in accordance with State and other appropriate codes, regulations and standards;
+Reviews accident/injury reports for proper corrective or preventive actions; recommends solutions for controlling accidents and injuries; Conducts interviews with employees, supervisors and management personnel in order to identify unsafe practices, establish suitable corrective measures to manage the risk of accident and injury losses in accordance with State and other appropriate codes, regulations and standards;

-Administers safety awards/recognition program; promotes employee/supervisor communication; monitors maintenance of safety bulletin boards;
+Participates in the planning and administration of safety awards/recognition program; promotes employee/supervisor communication; monitors maintenance of safety bulletin boards;

 Performs other duties as required.